 There is not a specified catalogue of courses that support students in pursuit of this requirement.
 Instead, in conversation with academic advisors, students can identify courses that allow them to reflect on these issues in the context of their specific educational programs while satisfying their interests.
 Coursework is not the only way to explore the local and global contexts for a Knox education.
 Community service, internships, off-campus study, and advanced research can lead students to enhance their understanding of how to apply their knowledge in the other contexts.
-Five centers-Bastian Family Career Center, Kleine Center for Community Service, Stellyes Center for Global Studies, Vovis Center for Research and Advanced Study, Center for Intercultural Life-have been established to guide you in pursuit of these endeavors.
+Four centers-Bastian Family Center for Career Success, Kleine Center for Community Service, Stellyes Center for Global Studies, Vovis Center for Research and Advanced Study-have been established to guide you in pursuit of these endeavors.
 (See the Special Programs and Opportunities section of this catalog.)
 These activities may earn academic credit, subject to the approval of a sponsoring faculty member.
 Academic credit, however, is not essential to achieve the goals of this requirement.

-4. Immersion / Active Learning Experiences
+4. Immersion / Active Learning Experiences Immersive and active learning experiences are quintessential features of the Knox education.
+When operating within these environments, students can apply what they are learning, address real-world problems, and develop the abilities to which Knox graduates should aspire.
+These experiences are available both on and off campus.
+The Power of Experience can make a wide variety of immersive and active learning experiences possible.
+Students may complete multiple qualifying experiences.
+Students who fulfill this requirement will: